justin808/justin808.github.io/source/_posts/2013-04-27-octopress-setup-with-github-and-org-mode.markdown

 <p>
 WordPress seemed like a good blogging platform, but it just didn't feel right.
-I spend all my day editing text files, and in the past year, I fell in love with org-mode for all non-coding writing.
+I spend all my day editing text files, and in the past year, I fell in love with <a href="http://orgmode.org/">Org Mode</a> for all non-coding writing.
 If you don't know Org Mode, it's like having Markdown mode on steroids.
 You can have a numbered list in Markdown, but org-mode lets you re-order the list, and that's just the beginning.
 Editing blog documents in the WordPress editor felt almost as bad as being told to use MS Word.
-I found that ergonomics of org-mode, including all the goodness of recent versions of <a href="http://www.gnu.org/software/emacs/">Emacs</a>, including <a href="http://emacswiki.org/emacs/Evil">Evil</a> (Vim emulation), just made organization of creative thoughts so much more enjoyable.
+I found that ergonomics of Org Mode, including all the goodness of recent versions of <a href="http://www.gnu.org/software/emacs/">Emacs</a>, including <a href="http://emacswiki.org/emacs/Evil">Evil</a> (Vim emulation), just made organization of creative thoughts so much more enjoyable.
 </p>
 <p>
 So I bit the bullet this weekend, and dove into <a href="http://octopress.org/">Octopress</a>.
-You're looking at the results of this endeavor, including my first Octopress article, and the latest on redoing what I just did, which is using Octopress with Org Mode authoring, using LiveReload, and deployed at no charge on github.com.
+You're looking at the results of this endeavor, including my first Octopress article, and the latest tips on recreating this sort of blog using Octopress with Org Mode authoring, using LiveReload, and deployed at no charge on github.com.
 </p>
 <p>
 If you used to writing real web applications, rather than know the intricacies of a giant monolithic blogging platform, then the <a href="http://octopress.org/docs/theme/template/">customization of Octopress</a>
 seems so much more straightforward.
+This is so much more like the Unix philosophy that so many of us love, which is small and modular, rather than monolithic.
 </p>
 <p>
-I like <a href="https://github.com/robdodson/robdodson.github.com/blob/source/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown">Rob Dodson's summary</a>:
+I like <a href="https://github.com/robdodson/robdodson.github.com/blob/source/source/_posts/2012-04-30-custom-domain-with-octopress-and-github-pages.markdown">Rob Dodson's summary</a> (noting Org Mode plus Emacs):
 </p>